ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 Welcome to the ADB-PC-DC01!
 This tutorial is for first-time users, engineers, or technicians.

 **Our goal:** To guide you safely from unboxing your new converter to a successful first power-on.
-This guide provides a simple, direct path to verify that your unit is installed correctly and is operational.

-This guide simplifies the process.
-For detailed technical data and advanced procedures, it will link you to the main **Guides** section.
+This document is intended only as a simplified introduction to the product.
+For complete technical specifications and advanced procedures, always refer to the main **Guides** section.
+This document is not exhaustive.
+Any safety information included here is provided solely for convenience and in good faith.

+You are responsible for ensuring full compliance with all applicable laws, standards, and safety regulations in your country or region.
+ADVANTICS assumes no liability for any injury, damage, or loss resulting from the installation, operation, or misuse of this equipment.

+High-voltage systems must only be handled by trained and qualified personnel.
+Do not perform any operation unless you are properly certified and fully understand the associated risks.

 ### **Prerequisites**